Unpatchable 'Flaw' Affects Most of Today's Modern Cars

 Multiple CANs Per Vehicle (Score:2)

-That's why you must silence the comms (Score:2)
+That's why you must silence the comms (Score:3)

 My approach so far is to avoid buying cars that include communications.
 Eventually, though, even older used cars will have this crap.